rualty/quickscroll/README.md

 Including in your app
 =====================

 QuickScroll is available as an Android Library Project.

+In Gradle project follow 2 steps instructions in https://jitpack.io/#sebaslogen/quickscroll/v1.0.2

 In Eclipse, you can include it by referencing as a library project, in IntelliJ, you can add it as a module.

 <p align="center"><img src="http://howrobotswork.files.wordpress.com/2013/08/quickscroll_21.png"/></p>